e13h/onelineaday/README.md

+# One Line a Day Journal

+A "one line a day" journaling app that helps me jot down a few sentences about each day and reminisce about "on this day" entries of today in previous years.

+## TODO

+- [ ] Make current entry autosave when navigating away from text box (click out, navigation, any button click, close page, etc.)
+- [ ] Debug sync error when editing an entry
+- [ ] Figure out why opening in a new client doesn't auto sync from server
+- [ ] Move import/export buttons to a hamburger menu

 ## Requirements

-Purpose: a "one line a day" journaling app that helps me jot down a few sentences about each day and reminisce about "on this day" entries of today in previous years.

-Requirements:

 1. Simple, clutter free "today" view landing page with a prompt containing today's date and textbox for entering the journal entry.
 2. A swipe/scroll down gesture reveals a simple list of "on this day" entries of this month and day recorded in previous years